Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

-- Giving up 109.8 points per game, the Heat are the second-ranked team in the NBA defensively.
+- This season, Jayson Tatum has made 9.8 shots from the floor per game, which adds up to 21.0% of his team's total makes.

-- The Heat give up 41.9 rebounds per game, ranking sixth in the NBA.
+- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked squad in the league.

-- Giving up 25.6 assists per game, the Heat are the 14th-ranked team in the league.
+- Looking at assists, the Heat are ranked 14th in the NBA, allowing 25.6 per contest.

 Jayson Tatum vs. the Heat